aws-samples/support-insights-with-amazon-q/README.md

 # Prerequisites

-it is recommended to use [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) as you will have AWS CLI configured and Boto3 Python Library installed.
+It is recommended to use [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) as you will have AWS CLI configured and Boto3 Python Library installed.
 If you are not using AWS CloudShell, the pre-requisites are:
 * AWS CLI installed and configured with appropriate permissions.
 * Boto3 Python library installed.